 The U.S. Department of Labor (“DOL”) enforces the provisions of the Health Insurance Portability and Accountability Act of 1986 (“HIPAA”).
-HIPAA establishes standards in a number of areas, including limiting exclusions for preexisting medical conditions, broadening and clarifying participants’ COBRA rights, establishing a system for crediting prior health coverage and certification of such coverage, and prohibiting discrimination based on health status in enrollment and eligibility for benefit coverage.
+HIPAA establishes standards in a number of areas, including limiting exclusions for preexisting medical conditions, broadening and clarifying participants’ COBRA rights, establishing a system for crediting prior health coverage and certification of such coverage and prohibiting discrimination based on health status in enrollment and eligibility for benefits coverage.
 The Department, for some years, has increased enforcement activity in this area.

 Who’s Who Legal Awards

 Charter Fellows of the College of Labor and Employment Lawyers

 Former Chairs of the American Bar Association’s Labor and Employment Law Section

 Former Chairs of the New York State Bar Association’s Labor and Employment Law Section